whatupintown/DTPS-prototype/ROADMAP.md

 2) If the funding goal has not been reached all wallet addresses that have reserved a ticket receive their funds back.

 ## 2. DTPS alpha
+Integrates all sorts of features to make the prototype usable in real life.
+Tests.

+## 3. DTPS beta
+Integrate and validate contract security.
 To be tested with an event in the crypto dev scene.

 ## 3. Python API to access the contract